This is an article about several Logical Fallacy disputes.

 2) It must meet the minimum for all the criteria to establish a lie.
 So what are the rational criteria for a lie?
 (The claim must meet the minimum for all the criteria without any missing links.)

-A. There are actually four criteria: Asserting something that is (a)provably (b)false, and the alleged liar (c)knew it was false (d)when asserted.
+A. A Lie has four criteria: Asserting something that is (a)provably (b)false, and the alleged liar (c)knew it was false (d)when asserted.

 “To lie is to deliver a false statement to another person which the speaking person knows is not the whole truth, intentionally.” – Wikipedia